ChrisAntaki/dom-pool/README.md

 ```

 ### What browsers are supported?
 Modern browsers and IE9+.
-If you are not passing a namespace, IE5+ is supported.
-If you'd like to use custom namespaces in IE8 or lower, you might find [aight](https://github.com/shawnbot/aight) useful.
+Not passing a `namespace` parameter?
+Then the IE support expands to IE5+.
+If you'd like to support custom namespaces in IE8, check out [aight](https://github.com/shawnbot/aight).

 ### Available on NPM & Bower
 ```js